Skip to main content

 Additionally, Brightpearl offers a range of features to help businesses optimize their operations, including purchasing and supplier management, warehouse management, and shipping and fulfillment.
 With Brightpearl, you can see how each channel performs based on metrics like revenue and average order value.
 If some platforms are underperforming, consider optimizing them to maximize revenue.
 You can also see data about specific customers to identify top spenders.

-Integrations include Amazon, BigCommerce, Shopify, Walmart, eBay, Magneto, Mailchimp, Shipstation, Stripe, Quickbooks, CommerceHub, Square, USPS, WooCommerce, Xero, Worldpay, Sage Pay, and other tools.
+Integrations include Amazon, BigCommerce, Shopify, Walmart, eBay, Magento, Mailchimp, ShipStation, Stripe, QuickBooks, CommerceHub, Square, USPS, WooCommerce, Xero, Worldpay, and Sage Pay, among others.

 Pros and cons